Arushi98/hello-world/README.md

 # hello-world
 The Tradition

-Three months of uninterrupted relfection begin...
+Three months of uninterrupted reflection begin...
 This is the result